shuttlecodes/tetris-single-player/README.md

 - scoring: based on number of cleared lines and when down key is pressed
 - next block UI: display the next block
 - sound effects: for rotating blocks and clearing lines
+- hold: when clicking the c key, hold a block for later retrieval

 upcoming features:
-- hold: when clicking the s key, hold a block for later retrieval
 - spacebar down: when clicking the spacebar, move the current block all the way down

 # demo